-A fairly cheap option for when you’re not sure about EUCs, though irrational if there’s any chance at all you might have a use for it.
+A fairly cheap option for when you’re not sure about EUCs, though irrational if there’s any chance at all you might find a use for it.
 I’d get a used one for cheaper if I had the choice and option.
 Or an upgrade in a similar weight category, such as InMotion V8F.

 Underpowered, hence you can just walk away from many incidents rather than fall flat on your face.
 You don’t really need a full face helmet here.

-Needs a phone to activate, and to change the few settings it has.
+The device needs a phone to activate, and to change the few settings it has.

 The shell hurts to lean against, e.g. when driving on one leg only.
 It can be alleviated with a layer of rubber.
 Simply wearing shin guards helps a lot, too.

 There’s nothing at all to help you keep your feet on the pedals if you jump down with it, thus you may easily shift position and even fall forward.
 You can find attachments that fix this issue, which is common to most wheels.

 Underpowered, hence boring.
 Neither is it good for the pavement due to being rather fast, nor for the road due to being rather slow.